LORD BYRON

 LaF smirks - slaps a housemaid who is changing the flowers

-B: Very well - be damned to their threats of legal action if I don't librettize -(to LaF) have you an obscene Italian folk tune to mind my love?
+B: The Devil's cinders to their threats of legal action if I don't librettize! (is struck with a plan - to LaF) Have you an obscene Italian folk tune to mind by any chance, my love?

 B: Excellento!